lukasfischer1998/woodyLS/README.md

 # Enhanced Tree Command 🌳

+This was actually just a learning project for me, but I now use the command regularly.
 A colorful, feature-rich alternative to the standard `tree` command with icons.
 Verison: 1.0.0

 ![Example Output](showcase.png)